traas-stack/holoinsight/test/README.md

 If you want to include the test in Github Action.
 Add your test to `e2e-test` step in `.github/workflows/e2e-test.yml`.
 If your test class name is `io.holoinsight.server.test.it.foo.BarTest` then use test name `foo.BarTest` in e2e-test.yml.

 If you want to include the test when 'running all E2E integration tests locally'.
-Add your test to `io.holoinsight.server.test.it.bootstrap.AllIntegrationBootstrapIT` class.
+Add your test to `io.holoinsight.server.test.it.bootstrap.SceneDefaultIT` class.

 # How to run E2E integration tests